Introduction

 The examples and templates are pre-installed if you use the Docker container image.

-The FAQ section provides help to solve common errors and some tips and tricks to improve your workflow.
+The FAQ section provides help in solving common errors and offers some tips and tricks to improve your workflow.

 Enjoy!